Heather Bambrick: Career

-In 2001, Bambrick began broadcasting at JAZZ.FM91, in Toronto, where she has hosted several shows including "Sing, Sing, Sing", "Wake Up ... with Heather Bambrick", "Jazzology", and "Sunday Afternoon Jazz".
-She is currently producer and host of "The Heather Bambrick Show".
-Heather is also one of the founders of JAZZCAST, an internet radio station based in Toronto, ON.
-She is a three-time nominee and two-time winner of "Broadcaster of the Year" at the National Jazz Awards.
+In 2001, Bambrick began work at JAZZ.FM91, in Toronto, where she has hosted several shows including "Sing, Sing, Sing", "Sunday Afternoon Jazz", "Wake Up ... with Heather Bambrick", "Jazzology", "The Heather Bambrick Show", and "Weekend B&B".
+She is a three-time nominee and two-time winner of "Broadcaster of the Year" at the National Jazz Awards and was awarded "Best On-Air Host, Music, Major Market" at the inaugural Canadian Radio Awards.
+She currently hosts "Wake Up!
+With Heather Bambrick", "Jazzology" and "Weekend B&B".